lucasnotini/lucasnotini/README.md

 I use to say that if there's a solution to a problem, I will for sure find it :monocle_face:

-I am currently familiar with the following coding languages:
+I am currently familiar with the following technologies:

+- Javascript/Typescript
+- NodeJS
-- Javascript
+- Angular
 - MQL5
 - EasyLanguage
 - Python